Nandakishore695/Basic-React-Example-For-Beginner/README.md

   - useDebugValue
   - useId

-**16.What is useState() and how its works?**
+**16. What is useState()?**
-- useState hook function accept the initial state value as a parameter and returns in an array with two elements.
-The first element is the current state value and second element is the callback function that is used to update the state.
+- useState hook function accepts the initial state value as a parameter and returns in an array with two elements.
+The first element is the current state value and the second element is the callback function that is used to update the state.
-- useState will re-render when the content change and update the ui.
+- useState will re-render when the content changes and update the UI.
 ```
 const [state, setState] = useState(initialValue);
 ```
-**17.What is useEffect and how its works?**
+**17.What is useEffect?**
 - useEffect hook is used to perform side effects.
-- For example, data fetching from api or any other operation that needs to be performed after the component has been rendered.
+- For example, data fetching from API or any other operation that needs to be performed after the component has been rendered.
 - useEffect function will accept two parameter(effect function,dependency array)
 ```
 import React, { useEffect } from 'react';